Mail.com

-Domains

-When creating a free email account, mail.com lets users choose from more than 200 brand-neutral email domains that include geographical locations, professions, beliefs and interests, such as email.com, usa.com, religious.com, graphic-designer.com, and catlover.com.
+Services

+mail.com provides cloud storage and email service with over 100 email domain names for creation of email address.
+They offer brand-neutral domains, including geographical locations, professions, beliefs and interests.

 Security

-mail.com is one of the last remaining major email providers that does not require a personal phone number to set up an inbox, allowing access to users who do not have or do not wish to provide a phone number to a third party to use email.
-This allows greater privacy, but prevents users from enabling two-factor authentication (2FA), a form of multi-factor authentication.
-Enabling 2FA with mail.com does require verification of a mobile phone number, followed by the configuration of Time-based One-Time Passwords.

-Once 2FA has been enabled for an account, logging in to that email account requires a dynamically generated code.
+mail.com requires a personal phone number to set up an account, and the phone verification is required to enable two-factor authentication (2FA), a form of multi-factor authentication, followed by the configuration of Time-based One-Time Passwords.
+If 2FA has been enabled for an account, logging in to that email account requires a dynamically generated code.

-All mail.com customers’ private data stored in the company-owned data center located in Lenexa, Kansas, United States. mail.com uses SSL to ensure secure data transfer via the internet.
-Both in the mail.com account and on the online portal, users’ data is processed in compliance with legal requirements and according to stringent security standards. mail.com also offers configuration options to control interest-based advertisement and newsletter settings.
+All mail.com customers' private data stored in the company-owned data center located in Lenexa, Kansas, United States. mail.com uses SSL to ensure secure data transfer via the internet. mail.com offers configuration options to control interest-based advertising and newsletter settings.

-mail.com email accounts are protected by an antivirus software that scans through emails and attachments, while only checking for malware.
-The anti-spam filter also helps detect unwanted junk mail and automatically sorts it into the spam folder. mail.com also provides best-practice tips in order to increase security for mailboxes.
+mail.com email accounts have an antivirus that scans through emails and attachments, checking for malware.
+The anti-spam filter also helps detect junk mail and sorts it into the spam folder.

-Attachments

-With regard to attachment size limits, mail.com is a leader among major free email service providers.
-It lets users send large files via email, allowing a maximum attachment size of 30 MB.
-Premium subscribers can send attachments up to 100 MB.